 Relationship rules tend to go hand-in-hand with game-playing.
-They can lead us to act with less sincerity and authenticity, to close ourselves off from how we feel.
+They can lead us to act with less sincerity and authenticity.
+We close ourselves off from how we feel.
 On the other hand, staying open and honest will lead us to find a much more authentic and substantial relationship.

 Seeking love isn’t an easy quest, but it’s always best to take this journey on our own side.
 It’s important to fight the patterns inside us that hold us back from getting what we want.
 We can’t shield ourselves from the world or keep ourselves from getting hurt.

-We all carry flaws, and these vulnerabilities are especially apparent when getting close to one another.
+We all carry flaws.
+These vulnerabilities are especially apparent when getting close to one another.
 Thus, achieving intimacy is a brave battle, but it is one well-worth fighting for, each and every day, both within ourselves and, ultimately, within our relationships.

 If after having read this blog post, you feel you could do with some help or advice around these issues.
 Do get in touch by filling in the form below or by contacting me here.
 We’ll have a chat and get you started on your journey to being the best version of yourself.
 One that is in the exact right place to find the relationship you deserve.